NVIDIA/spark-rapids/docs/compatibility.md

 support `"+INF"`, `"-INF"`, or `"+Infinity"`, which Spark considers valid when unquoted.
 The GPU JSON reader is consistent with the behavior in Spark 3.3.0 and later.

-Another limitation of the GPU JSON reader is that it will parse strings containing boolean or numeric values where Spark will treat them as invalid inputs and will just return `null`.
+Another limitation of the GPU JSON reader is that it will parse strings containing non-string boolean or numeric values where Spark will treat them as invalid inputs and will just return `null`.

+### JSON Timestamps

+There is currently no support for reading numeric values as timestamps and null values are returned instead ([#4940](https://github.com/NVIDIA/spark-rapids/issues/4940)).
+A workaround would be to read as longs and then cast to timestamp.

 ### JSON Schema discovery